darkreader/darkreader/README.md

 - `npm install`
 - `npm run build`

-A `build/release/darkreader-chrome.zip` file will generate for use in a Chromium-based browser, and also a `build/release/darkreader-firefox.xpi` file will generate for use in Firefox.
+This will create a `build/release/darkreader-chrome.zip` file for use in a Chromium-based browser and a `build/release/darkreader-firefox.xpi` file for use in Firefox.

 ## Using Dark Reader for a website